mdwcrft/mdwcrft.github.io/_portfolio/optimizing-power-grids.md

 <figure style="width: 600px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/p2-electrification.png" alt="Rates of Electricity Access in the Developing World">
+  <figcaption>Figure 1: Rates of Electricity Access in the Developing World</figcaption>
 </figure>

 This problem is even more severe for rural communities that are outside the reach of national or international grid systems.
 There are many reasons for this particular inequality; politics, infrastructure, and geography all play a part.
 One factor unique to Sub-Saharan Africa, compared to other low-income region, is the incredibly low population density (~45 people per sq. km compared to ~375 for South Asia) [source](https://data.worldbank.org/indicator/EN.POP.DNST?locations=ZG-8S-Z4).
 Transporting energy costs money and with a sparse rural population it just isn't cost effective to extend High Voltage power grids.